sughosneo/async-rest/README.md

 Then you can introduce a think async language layer like node.js for your metadata handling and shift the core responsibility to your autonomous python application services.
 So that most of the transactions would get taken care by the fast asyn rest API layer.

+But one thing you would require to keep in mind if you are planning to adopt or use Async Web frameworks for your API or web developement you would need to make sure it has proper eco-system around it supporting asynchronous functionalities or coroutines.
+For an example : It should have proper Auth library for authentication purpose or could ORM libraries for any databases.
+In such scenarios I would suggest to take a peek of list of supported aio-libs in [https://github.com/aio-libs](https://github.com/aio-libs)

 Then ofcourse above listed points could be useful extension of this coding exercise which can also be used to enhance the scalability.